-Services, care, or treatment you receive after the ending date of your coverage.
+Services, care, or treatment you receive after the ending date of your coverage unless otherwise allowed for by the provider network contract.
 This means, for example, that if you are in the hospital when your coverage ends, we will not pay for any more hospital days.
 We do not insure against any condition such as pregnancy or injury.
 We provide benefits only for services and expenses furnished while this plan is in effect.